Azure/AML-Kubernetes/docs/limitations-and-known-issues.md

 # Limitations and known issues

+## Create a compute target via compute attach

+For initial public preview release, you can create compute target via Studio UI or Python SDK.
+We are working hard to support compute attach via AML 2.0 CLI, please stay tuned for an update soon.

 ## Multiple AML workspaces share the same Arc cluster

 Azure Arc-enabled Machine Learning now supports multiple AML workspaces share the same Azure Acr-enabled Kubernetes cluster.
 However these multiple workspaces must be in the same region as the first attached AML workspace region.